Q: What happens with my complaint once I submit it via the email address?

 Q: Can I make a complaint in any other way apart from by email?

-A: A complaint can also be made in person, by telephone, in writing to any Erimus Housing office.
+A: A complaint can be made by any means, including in person, by telephone, or in writing to any Erimus Housing office.

 Q: What happens if I still feel that my complaint has not been resolved after following Erimus Housing’s complaints procedure?

-A: If you are still dissatisfied with the outcome of your complaint you may contact the Independent Housing Ombudsman who provides a free and independent service.
+A: If you are still dissatisfied with the outcome of your complaint you may contact a Designated Person (for more information click here) or the Independent Housing Ombudsman who provides a free and independent service.
 A free complaint form can be requested on Tel: 0300 111 3000 or from the website at www.housing-ombudsman.org.uk.
-You will usually have had to complete the final stage in our complaints procedure before the ombudsman will investigate your complaint.
+You will usually have had to complete the final stage in our complaints procedure before the Ombudsman will investigate your complaint.

 Q: Why am I asked to provide personal details on whether I am disabled and my origin?